sed-pro-inria/tools-training/1-vers/git.md

 <img src="images/git_commit.png">

-Introduction: Git, a distributed Version Control System

 **Part 1: Local version control (only one Git repository)**

 - The init command
 - The add, commit and log commands
 - How it works: working copy, staging area (index) and database.
 - The diff and status commands
 - The log command
 - The checkout command
 - More on commits
 - The SHA-1
 - Git branches
 - The merge command
 - What Git branches are

-Exercice

 **Part 2: Centralized (à la cvs/svn) version control**

 - The --bare option of the init command
 - The remote command
 - The push command
 - The fetch command
 - Remote branches
 - Pushing a (feature) branch
 - Tracking branch
 - Visualizing branches

 **Part 3: Distributed workflow**

-Exercice

-References

 ## Git, a distributed Version Control System

-Version control means keeping track of code evlolution by recording the code's state after each meaningful change.
+Version control means keeping track of code evolution by recording the code's state after each meaningful change.
 This is useful:

   - To cancel a non-working modification
   - To perform regression tests / continuous integration

 The database where the different states of the code are recorded can be:

   - Local: the project has only one developer
   - Centralised: it is available on a server but developers do not receive it when they get the project's sources (cvs, svn).

   - Distributed: every developer that has the sources also has the full code history (git, mercurial, darcs).

 Version Control Manager:

   - Source code is frequently **committed** into Git database, and each **commit** can be retrieved, shared with team.
   - Keep, search your code history.
   - Develop software in team efficiently.

 Distributed:

   - Unlike **SVN** which is **centralized**, **Git** is **distributed**.
 It means that Git does not require to use one central repository, but multiple ones may be used.
   - When one downloads source code from a Git repository, it creates a new Git repository, with the full database.
 There is no conceptual difference between the two repositories.
   - Offline work possibility
   - Multiple possible workflows to collaborate with other developers.

 Some terminology:

   - Repository: the vesion-controlled project and optionally the database containing the project's history.
   - Commit: one record of the code's state in the project's history.
   - Branch: maintain several versions of the project in parallel

 **Git** makes it easy to work with **branches**.

   - Branches are easy to create, merge and destroy.
   - Creating temporary branches to develop a feature is encouraged.

 **Git** has a few core concepts that must be understood.

    - Without knowing these core concepts, using Git is frustrating and painful.
    - Knowing them, using Git is powerful and easy.

 Thanks to Git's simplicity for creating new repositories and managing branches, a workflow adapted to your team may be chosen.
 For example:

    - working with a central repository and contributing into branches (small private teams);
    - working with forks and contributing with pull requests (large teams with external contributors).

 This presentation deals with the core concepts of Git, so as to make its adoption easier.

 ## Local version control (only one Git repository)

 We start working on a single repository.

 In this section, we will learn the core concepts of Git:

     - commits,
     - staging area (index),
     - branches.